 Most industries are going through change as various factors are increasing innovation rate and promoting competition.
 That’s no news.
 Companies such as Uber, Amazon or Postmates have been raising the standard of service delivery, increasing pressure on others.
-In their specific sectors they each make service easy and extremely convenient for the customer establishing a new perceived normal.
-Consequently customers are expecting this new normal with more transparency, quicker responses and a high level of quality ideally in every part of their live.
+In their specific sectors, they each make service easy and extremely convenient for the customer establishing a new perceived normal.
+Consequently, customers are expecting this new normal with more transparency, quicker responses and a high level of quality ideally in every part of their life.

-Platform can play a major role in this game resulting in digitization of an industry with the say of many instead of one despotic player.
+A platform can play a major role in this game resulting in digitization of an industry with the say of many instead of one despotic player.
 Technology platforms are offering a way of collaboratively creating efficiencies and values for all participating parties.
-Thus, they are enabling a resource light model to kickstart initiatives to innovate business models and to rethink organisational processes.
+Thus, they are enabling a resource-light model to kickstart initiatives to innovate business models and to rethink organizational processes.

 So how start?
 The aim of integrating platform infrastructures should be to save resources while likewise creating new business opportunities - or at least adding additional value.
 Efficiencies are key.
 It is all about improving communication, dissolving knowledge asymmetries, connecting multiple entities, taking care of matchmaking and supporting non-core aspects such as outsourcing or automation.
 And thus, making service delivery simpler and better.

 The transfer onto digital platform infrastructures makes sense, if: